dominik-eller/laravel-data-normalizer/README.md

 $formattedPhone = DataFormatter::create('phone')->format('+4915112345678', ['format' => 'INTERNATIONAL']);
 // $formattedPhone will be "+49 151 1234 5678"
 ```
+If parsing fails, the formatter logs the error and returns the original value.

 ### Normalize an email address